mantidproject/mantid/docs/source/interfaces/inelastic/Inelastic Data Analysis.rst

 workspaces (*_sqw*) created using either the Indirect Data Reduction interface or taken from a bespoke algorithm or auto reduction.

-QENS fitting tabs
+QENS Fitting tabs
 -----------------

-There are four QENS fitting interfaces that share a common layout and features:
+There are four QENS Fitting interfaces that share a common layout and features:

 * MSD Fit
 * I(Q,t) Fit,